neurodata/neurodata.io/content/about/agreements.md

 Abiding by this commitment requires assessing your zone of genius.
 Note that this commitment leaves plenty of room to work on non-lab stuff, and play.

-#### Maximally Intrinsically Motivated for Successful Mission Critical Research
+#### Project alignment

-> I commit to focus my primary research project(s) on work that I am intrinsically motivated to complete, and given our time, energy, expertise, and other resources.
-I commit to focusing on a project that I estimate is likely to be successful and impactful with regard to our mission.
+> I commit to focus my primary research project(s) on work aligns with our mission, our resources/expertise, and my genius.

 See [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for more tips on how to choose a project.
-In general, each project should take about 1 year to make public (e.g., post to arXiv), and is complete when the manuscript is published in a journal/conference.
+In general, the expectation is that each project  takes about one year to sufficiently complete to make public (e.g., post to arXiv), and is complete when the manuscript is published in a journal/conference.

 #### Open, Accessible, & Reproducible Science